 Our Mission: Rock Creek Reclamation District is a Butte County small district.
-A pro-active district for flood management and damage prevention.
+A pro-active district for flood management, damage prevention and groundwater sustainability.
 Rock Creek Reclamation District represents the farmers and community within the district boundaries.

 Pine Creek forms a portion of the western boundary above Highway 32.
 Additionally, Rock Creek flows through the District and joins Mud and Big Chico Creeks in the southern portion of the District.
 The majority of the Rock Creek Reclamation District has been identified as a 100-year flood xone on Federal Emergency Management Agency (FEMA) Flood Insurance Rate Maps.
 The District is also located in dam failure inundation areas for Shasta and Whiskeytown Dams.